 Since all the hard work's been done, time for some fun.
 We promised you some fun, and we don't back out from our promises.
 Let’s tackle the interesting topic of niche marketing with examples.

 When 90% of the world is right-handed,a left-handed store might not seem like a good idea.
 But that did not deter Lefty's from entering the industry.

-Lefty’s is a San Francisco based retail outlet for, no prizes for guessing, left-handed people.
-Not only did they enter into the e-commerce domain but they also used digital marketing to increase their presence on the internet.
+Lefty's is a San Francisco-based retail outlet for, no prizes for guessing, left-handed people.
+They entered into the e-commerce domain, but they also used digital marketing to increase their presence on the internet.

 Ask any Indian musicians about their favorite musical instrument retailer.
 Bajaao will most probably their answer.

 In the era of Flipkart and Myntra, Bajaao(founded before both these sites) grew slowly but steadily and dominated the niche market.

 Ashutosh Pande founded Bajaao when he was 26 years is now India's largest and oldest e-commerce retailer of musical instruments.
 Bajaao has over 12,000 products listed and ships over 15,000 products every month.

 Bajaao, when founded in 2005, targeted tier 2 cities in India as their desired segment of the population for their target market.
 They realized that in tier 1 or metro cities, products were readily available.
 It was a gamble at that time to target tier 2 Indian cities.
 But Bajaao's game was spot on.
 Their highest sales came from cities in Mizoram and Kanpur.